-You see, once a new customer is closed and acquired by sales, customer success then works with them to provide troubleshooting and onboarding assistance, collect feedback, and partner with them to help them derive maximum value from their purchase.
+You see, once a new customer is closed and acquired by sales, customer success then troubleshoots their problems, provides onboarding assistance, collects feedback, and partners with them to help them derive maximum value from their purchase.
 This prevents them from churning or leaving negative reviews due to dissatisfaction.
-And ideally, if the customer stays happy, they continue purchasing from your company, serve as case studies, refer their friends and colleagues, and leave you positive reviews on customer review sites and social media.
+And, if customers stay happy, they'll continue purchasing from your company, providing customer testimonials, refering their friends, and leaving you positive reviews on third-party review sites and social media.

-So really, customer acquisition and retention go hand in hand, and one isn't possible without the other.
+So really, customer acquisition and retention go hand-in-hand, and one isn't possible without the other.
 Next, learn more about how customer success professionals can directly improve customer acquisition and retention.

 How to Improve Customer Acquisition

-1. Increase Customer Referrals
+1. Increase Customer Referrals.

 Referral marketing is one of the few customer acquisition channels that can scale infinitely, and a customer success team can play a big role here.

-The email outreach company Mailshake gets 90% of new customer acquisition via word of mouth referrals.
 The secret?
-Proactively reach out to customers already referring new business, and thanking them.
+Proactively reaching out to customers already referring new business, and thanking them for it.

-Mailshake founder Sujan Patel says, "We ask all new customers how they heard about us, and if they were referred by someone, we ask for the name of the person who referred them.
+"We ask all new customers how they heard about us, and if they were referred by someone, we ask for the name of the person who referred them.
 Then we find them on social media (Facebook or LinkedIn) and thank them, and sometimes offer them free Mailshake swag.
 That leads to more referrals, great feedback, and a deeper relationship with our best customers."

 This action is highly impactful, and easy for any customer success team to implement.

-Nearly every business -- especially in B2B spheres -- uses case studies to drive customer acquisition.
+Nearly every business — especially in B2B spheres — uses case studies to drive customer acquisition.
 Case studies are proof that your product works.

 As mentioned in HubSpot's guide to writing case studies, the first step is to find the right case study candidate.
 The right candidate matches one or more of the following criteria:

-They have in-depth knowledge of your product
+- They have in-depth knowledge of your product.

-They have had remarkable results using your product
+- They have had remarkable results using your product.

-The company is a recognizable brand
+- The company is a recognizable brand.

-The company switched from an alternative product
+- The company switched from an alternative product.

-Additionally, customer success teams are in a position to help during the creation of the case study, as they know the customer better than anyone else.
+Who better to identify the ideal case study candidate than the customer success team?Additionally, customer success teams are in a position to help during the creation of the case study, as they know the customer better than anyone else.

-3. Encourage More User-Generated Content
+3. Encourage User-Generated Content (UGC).

-Companies like Yelp and TripAdvisor are successful -- and popular -- because of user-generated content.
+Companies like Yelp and TripAdvisor are successful — and popular — because of user-generated content.
 Their users are incentivized to create useful content, which makes their pages rank well in search engines, driving more users who will, in turn, create more content.

 If your business uses user-generated content for SEO, your customer success team can help get more UGC.

 Take Yelp, for example.
 When you join Yelp as a business, you get a call from your customer success manager showing you how to succeed on the platform.
 The customer success manager walks you through how uploading photos, filling out your business information, writing bios, and responding to reviews will help you gain more customers from Yelp.

-4. Improve Messaging
+4. Improve Your Brand's Messaging.

-A brand's messaging must be in the voice of the customer, which is often easier said than done.
+A brand's messaging must also be in the voice of the customer, which is often easier said than done.

 Recently, our product team was working on our signup flow for lawn care businesses.
 While doing user research, we learned that many lawn care professionals were confused about what we were.
-We asked our customer success team ‘How do the lawn care pros typically describe us.' to which they replied "Uber for lawn care."
+We asked our customer success team "How do the lawn care pros typically describe us?" to which they replied "Uber for lawn care."

 As a side note, we've always hated that analogy, but we reluctantly tested the "Uber for lawn care" copy on our landing page.

 Customer success teams know the customer better than anyone else.
 To make the most of this, set up time for your customer success team to critique website copy, read through email sequences, or listen to sales calls.
-Have them give feedback, focused on mismatches in how the company is communicating and how the customers actually communicate.
+Have them give feedback, focused on mismatches in how the company is communicating and how customers actually communicate.

 How to Improve Customer Retention

 The canonical example of this is Facebook's "7 friends in 10 days."
 Slack CEO Stuart Butterfield revealed that Slack's "aha!" moment is 2,000 messages sent.
-Customers who reach that moment typically have much longer retention than those who don't -- because they've seen the value of the product or service firsthand.
+Customers who reach that moment typically have much longer retention than those who don't — because they've seen the value of the product or service firsthand.

-My company, LawnStarter is a marketplace that connects consumers to lawn care professionals.
+My company, LawnStarter, is a marketplace that connects consumers to lawn care professionals.
 At one point, we established that our "aha!" moment on the lawn care professional side was when the pro claimed their first job.